 More and more printers and converters are responding to requests for paper and paperboard coatings that can replace petroleum based extrusion coated polyethylene (PE) or Poly Replacement.
-Alternative barrier coating products that are safe for the environment are in favor due to brand marketers, legislative, political and consumer pressure.
+Alternative barrier coating products that are safe for the environment are in favor due to brand marketers, and legislative, political, and consumer pressure.

 Poly (PE) Replacement Barrier Coatings

-Poly (PE) coated paperboard and paper is considered to be “bullet proof” by many offering an over-kill in terms of barrier performance.
+Poly (PE) coated paperboard and paper are considered to be “bulletproof” by many offering an over-kill in terms of barrier performance.
 Therefore, these substrates are broadly accepted and are generally not subjected to barrier testing by printers or converters.